galette/galettedoc/source/usermanual/adherents.rst

 Configure CSV fields
 ^^^^^^^^^^^^^^^^^^^^

 Per default, CSV export for a members selection will provide same fields as the ones that are displayed on screen.
-It is possible to change this behavior specifiying yourself which fields must be exported in the ``galette/config/local_export_fields.inc.php`` file.
+It is possible to change this behavior by specifying yourself which fields must be exported in the ``galette/config/local_export_fields.inc.php`` file.
 If for example you only want identifier, first and last member names, the content of the file will be:

 .. code-block:: php